caoty777/Simulated-Multi-Robot-Arm-Object-Passing-System/README.md

 14. For the bonus point, we created our own code to get the handle of the JACO arm.
 This provides us with the ability to open and close the JACO hand at any time we want.

 Find our demo [here](https://youtu.be/3RZ7FuynWso).

+## Checkpoint 4

+Checkpoint 4 describes a way to detect self-collision and collision with other objects in the environment.
+The algorithm is as follows:

+1. Given \theta